Abhishek-31/Abhishek-31.github.io/_posts/2019-01-13-Let's see what the day turn out to be.md

 #####22.00pm

 Started doing STL.
 Will be completing it today.
+Instead of using iterator in vector<int>::iterator,we can also use auto keyword.
+The only difference is that it will not be const iterator but a simple iterator